AKBogati123/How-to-deploy-Fastapi-app-on-GCP-cloud-run/README.md

-# How-to-deploy-Fastapi-app-on-GCP-cloud-run

-# 🌐 FastAPI Cloud Deployment Project with CI/CD (Beginner-Friendly)
+# 🌐 How-to-deploy-Fastapi-app-on-GCP-cloud-run with CI/CD (Beginner-Friendly)

 This project shows how to build a small web API using **FastAPI** and **deploy it to Google Cloud Run automatically** using **GitHub Actions (CI/CD)**.